kragen/dernocua/text/adversarial-control.md

-    from them: the discriminator tries to distinguish data measured from real circuits processing real signals from simulations generated by the generator, while the generator tries to simulate the real circuit so faithfully that the discriminator can't tell the difference.
+    from them: the discriminator tries to distinguish data measured from real circuits processing real signals from simulations generated by the generator, while the generator tries to simulate the real circuit so faithfully that the discriminator can’t tell the difference.

-4. In a further level of self-reference, if the discriminator is a recursive neural network or other dynamical system, we can give it another tool to beat the generator with: let it generate test signals to feed into the circuit and observe the response, thus exploring corners of the circuit's behavior that the generator hasn't yet succeeded in simulating.
+4. In a further level of self-reference, if the discriminator is a recursive neural network or other dynamical system, we can give it another tool to beat the generator with: let it generate test signals to feed into the circuit and observe the response, thus exploring corners of the circuit’s behavior that the generator hasn’t yet succeeded in simulating.
 (In some cases you will have to optimize the discriminator not to generate signals that your simulations suggest will damage the circuit.)

-5. If both your control network and your generator are themselves differentiable, you can differentiate not just your objective system but the system's state vector with respect to *either* the initial system state vector *or* the hidden-variable inputs that make the generator stochastic, which has an established name that I forget.
-(Sometimes people talk about things like "the latent space of faces", and though I think that's more a variational autoencoder kind of thing than a GAN kind of thing, that's the kind of hidden variables I'm talking about.)
-One potential benefit of this is that it allows you to make statements about the stability of your control-stabilized system in a way that you can't with standard MPC.
+5. If both your control network and your generator are themselves differentiable, you can differentiate not just your objective system but the system’s state vector with respect to *either* the initial system state vector *or* the hidden-variable inputs that make the generator stochastic, which has an established name that I forget.
+(Sometimes people talk about things like “the latent space of faces”, and though I think that’s more a variational autoencoder kind of thing than a GAN kind of thing, that’s the kind of hidden variables I’m talking about.)
+One potential benefit of this is that it allows you to make statements about the stability of your control-stabilized system in a way that you can’t with standard MPC.
 Another is that it makes the kind of experiment design that I described in point #1 above amenable to gradient-driven optimization, because you can tell how to tweak your control network so that it will spontaneously engage in safe